 7. How to hang wallpaper on wonky corners or wonky walls

-Like I said, my walls are not completely straight, even though our house is only about 20 years old.
+Like I said, my walls are not completely straight, even though the house is relatively new.
 The first corner we got to was significantly wonky.
 We’d been lining each new strip up to the edge of the previous one.
 If we’d continued it around the wonky corner, though, the right edge would’ve been noticeably off.

 To combat this, we pressed the strip down on the first wall until it got to the corner.
 The bottom was the wonky part, so we made a cut up to where the wall straightened, then lay that section overlapping the first part, using the laser level to make sure the right edge was still straight.
-It’s slightly misaligned, obviously, but I think that’s better than having a whole section be wonky.
+It’s slightly misaligned in this little area, but it’s better than having a whole section be off.
 And you tell me if you can notice it!

-If you have super wonky walls top-to-bottom, it might be worth running the paper slightly round the corner and then trimming it an inch or so onto the next wall.
-After that, start with a new strip, hung level, on that second next wall.
-The corner will be misaligned, but overall the design will be stay straight, and the mismatch won’t be overly noticeable in a corner anyway.
+If your walls are wonky top-to-bottom, it might be worth running the paper slightly round the corner and then trimming it an inch or so onto the next wall.
+After that, start with a new strip, hung level, on that second wall.
+The corner will be misaligned, but overall the design will be stay straight, and the mismatch won’t be overly noticeable in a corner.

 Here’s a little GIF (my first one!) of how the first section of wallpaper installation went down.
-(Yes, I missed a section.
+(I missed a section.
 Shush.)

-I honestly cannot say enough good things about the Spoonflower wallpaper.
-It’s very thick and has enough give in it to make it very forgiving, as I said, and easy to hang.
-So much so that I was able to hang a good chunk of it myself after my help (Dad) needed to leave.
+It’s very thick and has enough give to make it very forgiving, as I said, and easy to hang.
+I was able to hang a good chunk of it myself after my help (Dad) needed to leave.
 If you’ve never hung wallpaper before, peel and stick removable wallpaper is a very good place to start.